Updated: Aug 16

 Euryhaline = (Greek) eurus = ‘wide’ & halinos = 'salt'

-Yet, they found that the sharks' ranges shifted during the different seasons.
-Habitat segragation was clear during the dry season (especially between September to December).
-However, as the monsoonal rains arrived (in January) and more freshwater ran-off into the river, both species migrated down the river and were found closer to the ocean in subsequent months.
-The two species were still segregated to a degree, but they had much more overlap in their ranges between February and April.
-At this point they both experienced similar water salinities.
-However, the bull sharks also made short runs into considerably more saline areas, in the river mouth, where the speartooth sharks did not (Dwyer et al, 2020).
+Interestingly though, they also found that the sharks' ranges shifted during the different seasons throughout the year.
+As the monsoonal rains arrived (in January) and more freshwater ran-off into the river, both species migrated down the river and were found closer to the ocean in subsequent months.
+The bull sharks also popped out into the open ocean during this time (Dwyer et al, 2020).

 Tropical river sea estuaries are under serious threat from human disturbance.
 Many of these systems are under pressure from water extraction, pollution and fisheries, meaning that the habitat becomes significantly degraded.
-The system in Queensland is especially affected by land clearing, pollution and changes in water flow in response to human activity, which may have a serious affect on the animals living there (Dwyer et al, 2020).
+The system in Queensland is especially affected by land clearing, pollution and changes in water flow in response to human activity, which may have a serious affect on the animals living there.
+Euryhaline sharks come into close contact with human activity, so they are especially vulnerable to human disturbance.
+(Ward & Larson, 2012; Dwyer et al, 2020).

 IUCN (2020).
-Internation Union for the Conservation of Nature Red list.
+International Union for the Conservation of Nature Red list.
 Access online.

 Ward S & Larson H (2012).
 Threatened species of the northern territory: Speartooth shark (Bizant River shark) Glyphis glyphis.
 Northern Terrirtory Government.
 Access online.